Exploring Python's dataclasses and attrs Libraries

 1.3.
 Introduction to dataclasses and attrs Libraries

-• attrs: A third-party library designed to make it easy to create classes with fewer lines of code.
-It provides many advanced features that go beyond the dataclasses module.
+dataclassesis a module in the Python standard library that provides a decorator and functions to automatically generate special methods for classes. - attrs: A third-party library designed to make it easy to create classes with fewer lines of code.
+It provides many advanced features that go beyond the

 2. Understanding Python’s dataclasses Module